-Apart from deceases in the world there are many things that are not contagious.
-Such as talent, experience and skills to name a few.
+Apart from decreases in the world, there are many things that are not contagious.
+Such as talent, experience, and skills to name a few.
 There’s one thing that is always contagious though.
 It is called attitudes.
 What are attitudes?
 It’s the way we perceive things.
 There are people of good attitudes and bad attitudes.
 We meet both in the Bible.
 Good or bad, we catch the attitudes of those we spend time with.
-In today’s study we are going to discuss this fact in detail.
+In today’s study, we are going to discuss this fact in detail.

 Text: Numbers 13:1-33 & Numbers 14:1-38

 1. People with Unhealthy Attitudes

 A. Moses sent 12 spies to spy the land of Canaan upon God’s command.
 Only 2 of them brought positive feedback.
 Others brought bad news.